Publisher: Research Institute for Gastroenterology and Liver Diseases (RIGLD)

 Abstract

-Materials and Methods: We performed a single-center retrospective study of consecutive patients admitted to a tertiary care, liver transplant center with severe alcoholic hepatitis from May 2015 to February 2019.
-Patients receiving GCSF (5μg/kg subcutaneously every 12 hours for 5 consecutive days) (n=12) were compared to patients receiving standard of care (n=42).
+Methods: We performed a single-center retrospective study of consecutive patients admitted to a tertiary care, liver transplant center with severe alcoholic hepatitis from May 2015 to February 2019.
+The patients receiving GCSF (5μg/kg subcutaneously every 12 hours for 5 consecutive days) (n=12) were compared to the patients receiving standard of care (n=42).

-Conclusions: In this real-world, United States-based study, GCSF does not improved survival in patient with several alcoholic hepatitis compared to standard of care.
+Conclusion: In this real-world, United States-based study, GCSF does not improved survival in the patient with several alcoholic hepatitis compared to standard of care.

 Keywords: